bsherman/ublue-custom/README.md

 - `just bios` - Reboot into the system bios (Useful for dualbooting)
 - `just changelogs` - Show the changelogs of the pending update
 - `just enroll-secure-boot-key` - use mokutil to import ublue-akmods key for SecureBoot loading of drivers (must follow steps after reboot to import the key)
-- `just set-kargs-nvidia` - set kernel boot args to enable nvidia drivers (needs a reboot)
+- `just nvidia-set-kargs` - set kernel boot args to enable nvidia drivers (needs a reboot)
+- `just nvidia-setup-firefox-vaapi` - setup VAAPI in Firefox Flatpak for Nvidia
-- `just setup-firefox-flatpak-vaapi-nvidia` - what it says on the tin?
+- `just nvidia-test-cuda` - tests CUDA support on Nvidia GPUs
 - `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command
 - Set up distroboxes for the following images:
   - `just distrobox-boxkit`